 Each Party shall have the right to inspect the original policies of insurance applicable to this Agreement at the other Party’s place of business during regular business hours.

-Notwithstanding Section 10.6.4, Virginia Power shall have the right to self insure itself.
+Notwithstanding Section 10.6.4, each Party Power shall have the right to self insure itself.

 10.7 Several Obligations - Except where specifically stated in this Agreement to be otherwise, the duties, obligations and liabilities of the Parties are intended to be several and not joint or collective.
 Nothing contained in this Agreement shall ever be construed to create an association, trust, partnership, or joint venture or to impose a trust or partnership duty, obligation or liability or agency relationship on or with regard to either Party.
 Each Party shall be individually and severally liable for its own obligations under this Agreement.